Alice Wu: The Half of It (2020)

 After her mother's condition improved, Wu started writing again, but continually encountered writer's block.
-To get over this hurdle, Wu wrote a $1,000 check out to the National Rifle Association, an organization she despises, and gave it to her friend.
+To get over this hurdle, Wu wrote a $1,000 check out to the National Rifle Association of America, an organization she despises, and gave it to her friend.
 She told her, "if this first draft is not written, you are sending that check in."
 This draft evolved into The Half of It, a coming-of-age comedy-drama film written, directed, and produced by Wu.

 The feature script appeared on the Black List in 2018.
 The film is a romantic comedy which follows a Chinese-American teenager as she helps a boy win over his crush, who she also has a romantic interest in.
 It is loosely based on her own teenage bond with an unexpected friend.
 The film stars Charmed actress Leah Lewis, Daniel Diemer, and Alexxis Lemire in the leading roles.
 The film was announced in April 2020 as the winner of the Founders Award for Best Narrative Feature at the 2020 Tribeca Film Festival.
 It was released on Netflix on May 1, 2020 and received highly positive reviews.

 In 2022, Wu wrote and directed the commercial "The Note," for Oreo, in collaboration with PFLAG.
 "The Note" showcases one step in a young Chinese American man’s coming out journey and emphasizes the role family members can play as lifelong allies for their LGBTQ+ loved ones.